 As the business of acquiring unique credentials continues to become more lucrative, cybercriminals are enriching their attack tools and techniques by abusing legitimate software for nefarious purposes.

 In this blog, we detail how cybercriminals exploit OpenBullet, a legitimate web-testing software, to brute-force their way into targeted accounts.
 Due to OpenBullet’s popularity, a whole market for trading configuration scripts have formed in the underground.
 We explore how some threat actors compromise the supply chain of OpenBullet configuration scripts by supplying scripts with hidden features.
-Finally, we also give recommendations on how users and organizations can handle multiple passwords efficiently and securely, and provide guidance on how they can remain protected from credential stuffing attacks that lead to account takeovers.
+Finally, we also give recommendations on how users and organisations can handle multiple passwords efficiently and securely, and provide guidance on how they can remain protected from credential stuffing attacks that lead to account takeovers.

 A Closer Look at OpenBullet